reshape/reshape/README.md

 npm i reshape --save
 ```

+Reshape is a javascript library -- if you are looking for a CLI interface, check out [reshape-cli](https://github.com/GitScrum/reshape-cli)!

 ## Usage

 Initialize `reshape` with some plugins you'd like to use and [any other options](#options), then call `process` with the HTML you'd like to process.
 For example: